stegiopast/ClearFinder/README.md

 cd ~/Brainmap_dev
 nextflow run start_guis.nf
 ```
+Once you start napari be aware to download the napari-cellfinder plugin in the tab menu under Plugin -> Install/ Uninstall plugins.
+Type napari-cellfinder in the search bar and install the plugin.
+Restart napari for the plugin to be integrated.

 ### 6.Alternative start
 Note that with it's first start ClearMap needs to be compiled, which takes around half an hour.
 Until then the gui window will not appear.
 If you want to circumvent this problem and see how the compilation performs, run: